mehmetkahya0/temp-mail/README.md

 This project is open source and available under the Apache License.

 ## Important note!
-This project uses 1secmail API for creating e-mails
+This project uses guerrillamail API for creating e-mails

-##  Todo
-[] add delete permanently mail
-[] add saved e-mails list
-[] clear inbox button